Hollywood writers go on strike, slam ‘gig economy’

 In a statement, the AMPTP said that it was prepared to improve its offer “but was unwilling to do so because of the magnitude of other proposals still on the table that the guild continues to insist upon.”

 The labor dispute could have a cascading effect on TV and film productions depending on how long the strike persists.
 But a shutdown has been widely forecast for months due to the scope of the discord.
-The writers last month voted overwhelming to authorize a strike, with 98% of membership in support.
+The Writers last month voted overwhelmingly to authorize a strike, with 98% of the membership in support.

 At issue is how writers are compensated in an industry where streaming has changed the rules of Hollywood economics.
 Writers say they aren’t being paid enough, TV writer rooms have shrunk too much and the old calculus for how residuals are paid out needs to be redrawn.